Medically reviewed by Drugs.com. Last updated on Oct 17, 2023.

 You're likely to start by seeing a member of your primary care team.
 Or you may be referred to a skin disease specialist, called a dermatologist.
 If your condition affects your eyes, you may be referred to an eye specialist, called an ophthalmologist.

 It's a good idea to prepare for your appointment.
 Here's some information to help you.

 What you can do

-Preparing a list of questions will help you make the most of your appointment time.
-For rosacea, some basic questions to ask your doctor include:
+Preparing a list of questions helps you make the most of your appointment time.
+For rosacea, some basic questions are:

 - Do I need tests to confirm the diagnosis?

 - Will this condition go away or is it long term?